VirusTotal/yara/docs/modules/pe.rst

     .. versionchanged:: 3.3.0

-    An zero-based array of resource objects, one for each resource the PE has.
+    A zero-based array of resource objects, one for each resource the PE has.
     Individual resources can be accessed by using the [] operator.
 Each resource object has the following attributes: